-Most Azure users will only ever have a single subscription.
-However, if you are part of more than one organization or your organization has divided up access to certain resources across groupings, you may have multiple subscriptions within Azure.
-The CLI supports selecting a subscription both globally and per command.
+You might have multiple subscriptions within Azure.
+You can be part of more than one organization or your organization might divide access to certain resources across groupings.
+The Azure CLI supports selecting a subscription both globally and per command.

 For detailed information on subscriptions, billing, and cost management, see the billing and cost management documentation.